pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
-3. (10pts) If you were an attacker and wanted to obfuscate (make unclear) the purpose of your code, what changes would you make?  **Be specific**.
+3. (10pts) If you were an attacker and wanted to obfuscate (make unclear) the purpose of your code, what changes would you make?  **Describe at least two *specific* changes you would make**.
 <br>
 <br>
 <br>